 2. Prioritize System over Human

-The company often invests a large number of times and money to improve the technology system with the hope of improving efficiency, but after the initial excitement of the new process, people return to their old behavior and the expected outcome from the system is not achieved.
-While introducing a new system it should be kept in mind that it is people who should control the system but not the system control people.
-So, when a company gives its full concentration on new system development, without changing the organizational culture, with an expectation that it will fix everything and underestimate the human resource it loses its long-run sustainability.
+Another reason for Human Resource Management failure is too much dependency on the system.
+The company often invests a large number of times and money in improving the technology system with the hope of improving efficiency.
+Still, after the initial excitement of the new process, people return to their old behavior, and the expected outcome from the system is not achieved.
+While introducing a new system, it should be kept in mind that it is people who should control the system but not the system control people.
+So, when a company gives its full concentration on new system development, without changing the organizational culture, with an expectation that it will fix everything and underestimate the human resource, it loses its long-run sustainability.
 Because in the future, there is a possibility that people will stop using it.

 3. Laxity to Measures Employee satisfaction

 High employee turnover indicates the presence of an inactive HR system.
-Employees mainly resign when they find no significant development and growth of their career, unfriendly working environment, and long time suppression by their boss or superiors.
+Employees mainly resign when they find no significant development and growth of their career, unfriendly working environment, and long-time suppression by their boss or superiors.
 An active HR management system measures employee satisfaction from time to time and takes necessary measures when someone has been found dissatisfied.
-An effective HR department measures the following issues and takes the required steps accordingly-
+An effective HR department estimates the following issues and takes the required steps accordingly-

-Internal promotion vs external recruitment: when a department needs to hire more external employees then internal promotion it indicates the less employee development of that particular department.
+Internal promotion vs external recruitment: when a department needs to hire more external employees, then the internal promotion indicates less employee development of that particular department.